G7 seen backing issuance of new IMF SDRs: sources

 A third source said Republicans in the U.S. Congress would “have a field day” with the potential boost in funding for China, Iran and Venezuela.
 Proponents said it would be difficult for countries facing U.S. sanctions to access the cash, however, as they would have to use banks wary of running afoul of Washington.

-Senior Democratic U.S. senators who back an even larger allocation of $2 trillion are lobbying U.S. Treasury officials personally to move forward, including through direct calls, a Senate aide said.
+Senior Democratic U.S. senators who back an even larger allocation of 2 trillion SDRs are lobbying U.S. Treasury officials personally to move forward, including through direct calls, a Senate aide said.

 “Things are moving in a positive direction,” said one aide, adding that Yellen’s appointment of David Lipton as a senior adviser could be helpful.